 Shopping Cart Abandonment remains one of the biggest challenges for e-commerce.
 According to Baymard Institute study, the average cart abandonment rate is 70% and rising.
 Shoppers abandon their carts because of different reasons:

 - final price is too high,

-- friction due to having to create an account,
+- time it takes to create account,

 - credit card declined,

 - or they are simply browsing products before buying.

 All of them combined translate into over $4 billion of lost revenue annually.
 E-commerce marketers have been sending cart recovery emails to fight this, but even the best recovery email copies convert only 3% to 5% visitors to buyers.